kippnorcal/sqlsorcery/docs/source/cookbook/etl.rst

 SQLSorcery is also useful for simple script based ETL actions.

-.. note:: Keep in mind performance constraints when attempting
+.. note:: Keep in mind memory constraints when attempting
     bulk insertions.
-Postgres and MSSQL have bulk insert configs defaulted but they can fail on very large inserts if used with limited memory.
-You can override this setting by passing :code:`bulk_insert=False` to the connection class.

 You can also improve performance by batching inserts using the :code:`chunksize` param.
 A sane default is batches of *1000*.

 Insert csv to table
 -------------------